chefmayhem/chefmayhem/README.md

 - 👋 Hi, I’m @chefmayhem
 - 👀 I’m interested in cooking up trouble
+- 🌱 I'm learning how to manage a separate github account for joke repos
 - 🌎 But seriously, let's work together to stop global warming
 - 📫 How to reach me ... best not to
 - 😄 Pronouns: he/him